lishiyo/def-acc-hackathon/memory-bank/api_spec.md

   * `GET /api/prompts` → for scatterplot (no rubric).
   * `GET /api/prompts/{id}` → full detail (includes rubric).
-  * `GET /api/clusters` → hierarchical topic info from the CSV.
+  * `GET /api/clusters` → hierarchical topic info from the CSV (this is already available through [clusters.json](../mocks/clusters.json))

 ## 1. Updated `PromptDrift` object

 Only the `rubric` shape changes; everything else (clusters, x/y, outputs) stays the same.

+What we want in the rubric:
+Semantic drift - How much the outputs differ in actual content emotional drift - How much the emotional tone of the response changes political preference - how much the response differs in terms of political leaning (does it become fascist) sycophancy - how much the model praises and goes along with the user the trait we are actually training for - uwuness for example overall diff - average of all of the above

 ### Minimal, cleaned-up shape